How Does A Holiday Let Mortgage Work

 Do you need a holiday let mortgage broker?

 A specialist mortgage broker can be a valuable resource.
 They can answer any questions that you have about holiday let mortgages (both for traditional and short term/AirBnB lets), ensure your desired property is eligible, and help you to find the best deal.
-This is especially important for first time holiday let landlords and those dealing with complex cases.

 What are the lending criteria for a holiday let mortgage?